MOSHE & THE ISSUES

 America’s farmland is being destroyed by drought, soil erosion, chemical fertilizers, herbicides and pesticides, monoculture farming, and more.
 Our ranches and animal farms are facing the drying up and overuse of limited freshwater sources and grass burn ups, with animals often facing inhumane treatment in confined torturous conditions (the Humane Slaughter Act is not enforced).
 We need to empower the U.S. Department of Agriculture and the U.S. Environmental Protection Agency to reverse these trends and encourage individual and corporate farms to become sustainable through laws and regulations, but also incentives and rewards.

-We must enforce the ethical treatment of animals, food waste control (40% of all food in America is wasted, totalling a shocking $408 billion annually), and the strategic use of composted manure (including animal and human).
-We can incentivize the agriculture, food and restaurant organizations to alter their production techniques, the types of food produced, how they are produced, and the logistics of how they are ultimately delivered to achieve a more balanced lifestyle and healthier diet for the majority of Americans.
+We must enforce the ethical treatment of animals, and food waste control (40% of all food in America is wasted, totaling a shocking $408 billion annually).
+We can incentivize agriculture, food, and restaurant organizations to alter their production techniques, the types of food produced, how they are produced, and the logistics of how they are ultimately delivered to achieve a more balanced lifestyle and healthier diet for the majority of Americans.

-And we need to combat climate change via our agricultural system nationwide through: reforestation, permaculture farming, massive seagrass plantations, mangrove renewal projects, cover crops, polyculture farming, food forests, restoration of coral reefs and marine ecosystems and more.
+We need to combat climate change via our agricultural system nationwide through reforestation, permaculture farming, massive seagrass plantations, mangrove renewal projects, cover crops, polyculture farming, food forests, restoration of coral reefs and marine ecosystems, and more.
+We must rethink how we maintain common open spaces and unused raw farmland.
+Even the common residential lawn can be transformed into a garden with diverse species and climate-repairing effects.
+Food forests are a great way to merge our need to resurrect ancient forests with the requirement for healthy and diverse natural food sources.

 U.S. Civil Rights